steffenhartmeyer/lightdosimetry/README.md

+# DEPRECATED

+This repository is no longer maintained as the package development has been merged with the development of the LightLogR package, which can be found here: https://github.com/tscnlab/LightLogR

+All functions included in this package will be available in the LightLogR package, which enables import, processing and analysis pipelines for light-dosimetry data.
+Please check it out!

 # lightdosimetry
-Functions for quantifying personal light exposure in R (.
+Functions for quantifying personal light exposure in R.

 ## Installation